Arkowne/vbc-computercraft/README.md

 ### ⚠️ Important Notes

-- The HTTP API must be enabled in the ComputerCraft configuration.
+- If you use a http:// ip in vbc.ip_server, the HTTP API must be enabled in the ComputerCraft configuration.
 - DFPWM audio is not yet optimized for long videos (disable it if the client crashes).
 - The monitor size should match the video resolution for proper display.